 We are exposed to price risk on equity securities included in our investment portfolio.
 Our marketable securities include equity investments in publicly traded stock of companies, including common stock of companies with which we have entered into collaboration arrangements.
 Changes in the fair value of our equity investments are included in Other income (expense), net on the Consolidated Statements of Income.
-We recorded \$386.1 million and \$196.0 million of net unrealized gains on equity securities in Other income (expense), net for the years ended December 31, 2021 and 2020, respectively.
+We recorded \$39.8 million of net unrealized losses and \$386.1 million of net unrealized gains on equity securities in Other income (expense), net in 2022 and 2021, respectively.